Case Name: Ross Williams v. Standard Insurance Company

 Under the policy, the duration of eligibility for long term disability benefits also depends on the condition causing or contributing to the disability.
 Specifically, benefits for “Other Limited Conditions” are limited under the policy to twenty-four months unless the individual qualifies for an exception under the policy.
 The “Other Limited Conditions” provision states in relevant part:

-A. Mental Disorders, Substance Abuse and Other Limited Conditions.
+A. Mental Disorders, Substance Abuse, and Other Limited Conditions.

-Payment of LTD Benefits is limited to 24 months during your entire lifetime for a Disability caused or contributed to by any one or more of the following, or medical or surgical treatment of one of more of the following:
+Payment of LTD Benefits is limited to 24 months during your entire lifetime for a Disability caused or contributed to by any one or more of the following, or medical or surgical treatment of one or more of the following:

 . . .